-For a full description of levels of finish refer to AS/NZS 2589.
+For a full description of levels of finish refer AS 2589.
 A summary of various levels of finish is provided below:

-LEVEL 3
+level 3

 This level of finish is used in areas that do not require decoration or where finish is not important (for example, above ceilings or inside service shafts and the like).